JOJ0/discodos/README.md

 Read more on the performance of the *Brainz match process and what exactely it imports in the [import command section](#The-import-command)

-### The *mix* command

-A mix is basically just a list of tracks in a specific order, a playlist, a track pool, you name it.

-Create a mix.
-You will be asked to put in general info about the mix (venue, last played date).
-Make sure the played date is in the format YYYY-MM-DD:

-`disco mix my_mix -c`

-Delete a mix (yes, it's a capital D):

-`disco mix my_mix -D`

-Copy a mix.
-You will be asked for the name of the copy.
-Note: --copy doesn't have a short form option):

-`disco mix my_mix --copy`

-Edit general mix info (venue, played date):

-`disco mix my_mix -E`

-Add a track to a mix.
-You will be asked for the track number on the found release.
-Note: Tracks can be added using the [search command](#search-action-add-track-to-mix) as well:

-`disco mix my_mix -a "search terms"`

-To add the track at a specific position in the mix, rather than at the end:

-`disco mix my_mix -a "search terms" -p 3`

-Edit details or 3rd track in the mix (key, key_notes, BPM, transition rating, transition notes, track notes, position in the mix, track number on the record, custom MusicBrainz recording ID):

-`disco mix my_mix -e 3`

-Delete 3rd track in the mix:

-`disco mix my_mix -d 3`

-Bulk-edit selected fields of all tracks in a mix.
-You can cancel editing without data loss by using ctrl - c.
-Data is saved after each track.

-`disco mix my_mix -b trans_rating,bpm,key`

-Available field names: *key,bpm,track_no,track_pos,key_notes,trans_rating,trans_notes,notes,m_rec_id_override* (_**Make sure your field list has only commas and no spaces in between!**_)

-To start bulk-editing at a specific track position rather than at track 1:

-`disco mix my_mix -b trans_rating,bpm,key -p 3`

-Get track names for whole mix from Discogs:

-`disco mix my_mix -u`

-Start getting track names at position 3 in the mix, rather than at track 1:

-`disco mix my_mix -u -p 3`

-Get additional track info for whole mix from MusicBrainz/AcousticBrainz (key, bpm, links):

-`disco mix my_mix -z`

-Start getting MusicBrainz/AcousticBrainz info at position 3 in the mix, rather than at track 1:

-`disco mix my_mix -z -p 3`

-Run a "detailed *Brainz match" (more likely to find matches but significantly slower)

-`disco mix my_mix -zz`

-Get track names for _all_ tracks in _all_ mixes from Discogs:

-`disco mix -u`

-Get MusicBrainz/AcousticBrainz info for _all_ tracks in _all_ mixes from Discogs.
-Do a "detailed *Brainz match" run:

-`disco mix -zz`

-*Brainz matching is a tedious process for DiscoDOS (more details on this [here](#the-import-command)), if you have to switch off your computer for any reason while it's running, cancel the process using ctrl-c and it later at the given position (in this example track number 150 in the list of *all* tracks in *all* mixes):

-`disco mix -zz --resume 150`

-### The *suggest* command

-### The *import* command

-You can update your DiscoBASE from your Discogs collection at any time, if data is already existing, it will be updated.
-Due to the Discogs API being not the fastest, it takes some time though.
-There are other ways for adding single releases to Discogs AND to your DiscoBASE simultaneously.

-_**Note: This imports all your releases, but not the tracks on them**_

-`disco import`

-A quicker alternative, if you are about to import just a couple of new releases is to use the -a option.
-The release will be added to your Discogs collection _and_ also imported to DiscoBASE.
-To get the Discogs release ID, just head over to discogs.com, search for the release.
-You will find the release ID in the URL of the release (eg https://www.discogs.com/release/123456).

-_**Note: You don't have to click on the "Add to Collection" on discogs.com, DiscoDOS does this for you**_

-`disco import -a 123456`

-To add a release to DiscoBASE **only** (because it's been already added to your collection via the Discogs web interface) you just use the import command in the setup script with a release ID attached.
-(Sidenote: Unfortunately this way takes significantly longer because of drawbacks in how the collection data is accessible via the API):

-`disco import 123456`

-To import all releases including all tracks in your collection.
-(The --tracks option can be replaced by its short form -u).
-1000 records take about 20-30 minutes to import:

-`disco import --tracks`

-To add additional data to your tracks from MusicBrainz/AcousticBrainz (key, BPM) use the -z option.
-Your releases will then be "matched" one-by-one with MusicBrainz - this is not the easiest task for DiscoDOS, several things have to be "tried" to get it right.
-Differences in spelling/wording of catalog number, artists, title, track numbers, track names in MusicBrainz compared to Discogs are the main reason why it takes that long:

-_**Note: This process will take hours.
-Best you let it run "overnight"**_

-`disco import -z`

-An even more detailed "matching" is done by "doubling the -z option".
-It takes significantly longer but you will get more results but still: Don't expect to find a match for all of your releases.
-Take some time to report back how the macthing went by opening a github issue:

-`disco import -zz`

-Also remember that it is unlikely that MusicBrainz even *has* an entry for each of your records.
-Discogs still *is* the most complete music database on earth.
-Most definitely when it comes to Vinyl records.

-Also note that often it will happen that a MusicBrainz track can be "matched" but AcousticBrainz does not have an entry for it yet.

-If for some reason you can't complete the run (connection problems, having to switch of your computer, ...) you can resume the process at a later time.
-DiscoDOS spits out regularly how many tracks have been matched already and how many are to be done.
-This will resume the matching at track number 2500 in your collection:

-`disco import -zz --resume 2500`

-The "*Brainz match process" currently adds the following data to releases:

-- Release MusicBrainz ID (Release MBID)
-- weblink to the MusicBrainz release

-and the following data to tracks:

-- BPM
-- key
-- chords key
-- Recording MusicBrainz ID (Recording MBID)
-- weblink to the MusicBrainz recording (A track is called a recording in "MusicBrainz speak")
-- weblink to the AcousticBrainz recording (AcousticBrainz uses the same recording MBID as MusicBrainz - this is the link between the two services!)